sabarivel73/gui-snake-game/README.md

 # gui-snake-game
-This is a snake game include complete GUI snake game by using c++ &amp; SFML
+This is complete GUI snake game by using c++ &amp; SFML